Ruqhaiya/Plot-Data-Extraction-Toolkit/README.md

 * **Reproducibility:** Store full digitizer projects to revisit and refine extractions.
 * **Automation-Friendly:** Bulk-process dozens of figures with a single Python script.
 * **Transparent:** Visual checks built into notebooks to ensure data integrity.
-* **Skill Showcase:** Demonstrates proficiency in open-source tools, Python scripting, and data wrangling.
+* Demonstrates proficiency in open-source tools, Python scripting, and data wrangling.

 ## Future Improvements